simona-degiorgi/northern-nigeria-language-mapping/README.md

 | Wrong | only LGAs where the language appears | slices do not add up |
 | Correct | all surveyed LGAs in the state | sums to exactly 100% |

+The first method inflates every language in proportion to how localised it is: a language spoken in 2 of 22 LGAs with a share of 0.8 would appear as 80% of the state instead of 7.3%.
+An earlier version of this map used it, producing slices summing to 102.5% for Zamfara and 206.3% for Borno.

 Note that state averages are **unweighted by population**: every LGA counts equally, so Maiduguri carries the same weight as a small rural LGA.
 This is the